containers/automation_images/README.md

 stored *in your home directory* on your laptop/workstation, the process of producing images proceeds as follows:

-1. Invent some unique identity suffix for your images.
-It may contain (***only***) lowercase letters, numbers and dashes; nothing else.
-Some suggestions of useful values would be your name and today's date.
-If you manage to screw this up somehow, stern errors will be presented without causing any real harm.

-2. Ensure you have podman installed, and lots of available network and CPU resources (i.e. turn off YouTube, shut down background VMs and other hungry tasks).
+1. Ensure you have podman installed, and lots of available network and CPU resources (i.e. turn off YouTube, shut down background VMs and other hungry tasks).
 Build the image-builder container image, by executing
    ```
    make image_builder_debug GAC_FILEPATH=</home/path/to/gac.json> \
-                            AWS_SHARED_CREDENTIALS_FILE=</path/to/credentials> \
+                            AWS_SHARED_CREDENTIALS_FILE=</path/to/credentials>
-                            IMG_SFX=<ID chosen in step 1>
    ```

-3. You will be dropped into a debugging container, inside a volume-mount of the repository root.
+2. You will be dropped into a debugging container, inside a volume-mount of the repository root.
 This container is practically identical to the VM produced and used in *overview step 1*.
 If changes are made, the container image should be re-built to reflect them.

-4. If you wish to build only a subset of available images, list the names you want as comma-separated values of the `PACKER_BUILDS` variable.
+3. If you wish to build only a subset of available images, list the names you want as comma-separated values of the `PACKER_BUILDS` variable.
 Be sure you *export* this variable so that `make` has access to it.
 For example, `export PACKER_BUILDS=ubuntu,prior-fedora`.